Mmaz1988/xle-glueworkbench-interface/README.md

 # Running the system

 The next step is to navigate to the top-level folder of the project via the command line (the top level folder contains the xlerc file).
 Then simply run XLE.
-The result should looke something like the following:
+The result should look something like the following:

 ```
 lap0987:gluegrammar red_queen$ xle